IKoshelev/ui-app-architecture-showcases/README.md

 ## MOBX MVVM pattern

-See readme for `main` bracnh for details
+See readme for `main` branch for details